 Your safest bet here is to inform your waiter, while also getting the simplest options in a menu, where you can control the ingredients.
-Most salads and grilled meats would be fine, but make sure that the salad doesn’t contain croutons or walnuts.
+Most salads and grilled steaks / other meats would be fine.
+Just make sure that the salad doesn’t contain croutons or walnuts.

 I am allergic to gluten – in Greek

 Προσοχή παρακαλώ – έχω αλλεργία στη γλουτένη! Αυτό σημαίνει ότι δεν μπορώ να φάω οποιοδήποτε φαγητό περιέχει αλεύρι, σιτάρι, κριθάρη, σίκαλη, βρώμη, ή άλλα δημητριακά που περιέχουν γλουτένη.

 Απαγορεύεται να φάω ψωμί, παξιμάδια, μπισκότα, κουλούρια, κέικ, πίτα για σουβλάκι, τυρόπιτα, σπανακόπιτα, και κάθε άλλη πίτα με φύλλο ή ζύμη. Απαγορεύεται επίσης να φάω φαγητά με σάλτσα που περιέχει αλεύρι, μπεσαμέλ, ή τηγανητά φαγητά που περιέχουν κουρκούτι με αλεύρι, όπως κεφτέδες, κολοκυθοκεφτέδες κτλ.